 Destination Dental School is an intense gateway experience for students who are interested in a career in dentistry.
-This program will prepare students who have been historically underrepresented in the profession to successfully apply and be accepted to dental school.
+This program prepares students who have been historically underrepresented in the profession to successfully apply and be accepted to dental school.

-2022 Destination Dental School (DDS) Fellows will meet over eight weeks throughout June and July 2022 to learn about the dental profession and dental school application and financing strategies, study for the Dental Admissions Test (DAT), participate in hands-on activities, conduct research projects, and network with faculty mentors, dental students and community leaders.
-DDS Fellows will meet for seven virtual sessions on Saturdays in June and July, 2022, and a three-day, in-person, intensive training program at the University at Buffalo School of Dental Medicine from July 25-27.
-DDS Fellows will receive a stipend to cover travel and lodging expenses, reimbursement for one DAT and a waived application fee to UB SDM.
+In this annual 8-week summer program, DDS Fellows learn about the dental profession and dental school application and financing strategies, study for the Dental Admissions Test (DAT), participate in hands-on activities, conduct research projects, and network with faculty mentors, dental students and community leaders.
+Students attend seven virtual sessions, held on Saturdays in June and July, and a three-day, in-person, intensive training program at the University at Buffalo School of Dental Medicine.
+DDS Fellows receive stipends to cover travel and lodging expenses, reimbursement for one DAT and a waived application fee to UB SDM.

-DDS is a summer program that includes both virtual and in-person components as outlined below.
-Fellows will be required to attend all virtual and in-person programming to maintain their status in the program and be eligible for DDS program benefits:
+DDS is a summer program that includes both virtual and in-person components.
+The schedule for the 2022 program is outlined below.
+Fellows are required to attend all virtual and in-person programming to maintain their status in the program and be eligible for DDS program benefits:

-The in-person, intensive training program will be held at the University at Buffalo’s School of Dental Medicine in Buffalo, NY, USA.
+The in-person, intensive training program is held at the University at Buffalo’s School of Dental Medicine in Buffalo, NY, USA.

 Dr. Thikriat Al-Jewair, Assistant Dean, Office of Equity, Diversity, and Inclusion, University at Buffalo School of Dental Medicine